ToasterTheBrave/clover/design-document.md

 1. Example System: Standard setup of a web system architecture, consisting of servers, load balancers, and databases.
 2. Metric Extractors: Extract all available metrics from our example system, saving the data in a data store where Clover can access it.
 3. Metric Processing Service: Read in metrics and determine if each is normal or anomalous.
-In the event that a watched metric is anomalous, invoke the alerting and report building services.
+In the event that a trigger is anomalous, invoke the alerting and report building services.
-4. Alerting Service: Alert the user that an anomaly was detected in the watched metric.
+4. Alerting Service: Alert the user that an anomaly was detected in the trigger.
 This service makes a call to the reporting service to build the report that will be sent to the user.
-5. Report Building Service: For a given watched metric anomaly, build a timeline of relevant anomalous metrics leading up to the watched metric anomaly.
+5. Report Building Service: For a given trigger anomaly, build a timeline of relevant anomalous metrics leading up to the trigger anomaly.
 6. Actually send the alert to the user.

 System Architecture